 Films Shot in Prospect Park

-In celebration of Prospect Park’s 150th anniversary in 2017, Brooklyn Borough President Eric L. Adams and Prospect Park Alliance are presenting A Summer Movie Under the Stars in partnership with Brooklyn’s Nitehawk Cinema, bringing free outdoor film screenings to Prospect Park’s Long Meadow.
+Back for the third year, Brooklyn Borough President Eric L. Adams and Prospect Park Alliance are presenting A Summer Movie Under the Stars in partnership with Brooklyn’s Nitehawk Cinema, bringing free outdoor film screenings to Prospect Park’s scenic Long Meadow.
 To celebrate, we’ve compiled a slideshow of just a few of the great films shot in Prospect Park.
-RSVP to reserve your spot at these special screenings!
+RSVP to to let us know you are coming to these special screenings!

 Prospect Park’s 585 rolling acres make the perfect backdrop for films by some of our top filmmakers and actors.
 Some movies take advantage of the Park’s iconic spaces and structures and some use the Park as a stand-in for far-away destinations and landscapes.

 Sophie’s Choice, the award-winning 1982 drama, saw more than one scene filmed in Prospect Park’s Vale of Cashmere. ''It's a pretty area, a little enclosed pond with a peninsula running into the middle,'' explained Celia Costas, the location manager for the movie, to The New York Times. ''That's where we filmed the picnic with Sophie, Nathan and Stingo, and where Nathan and Sophie waltzed alongside the water...it's a pretty area, a little enclosed pond with a peninsula running into the middle.”